pragya2002/Teaching-Made-Easy/online evaluator/README.md

 The idea is basically to evalaute the subjective/descriptive answers from the model answer that is provided by the teacher.
 Basically for the first attempt we have ceated a Python Flask App where student can give there answer.
 Currently It has 3 general OOPS related questions.
 After submiting the data, it goes to Firebase.
-And when the "givVal.py" script is executed it will evaluate and store in Firebase DB the answers of each question based on ML algorithm that we have implemented.
+And when the "givVal.py" script is executed it will evaluate and store in Firebase Database the answers of each question based on ML algorithm that we have implemented.

 - At the core NB classifier is working.
 With 21 records available in it.